Mighty Sports

-Mighty Sports (sometimes referred to as Strong Group or Mighty Sports - Go for Gold for sponsorship reasons) is a basketball team based in the Philippines playing in various domestic tournaments.
+Mighty Sports (sometimes referred to as Mighty Sports - Go For Gold for sponsorship reasons) is a basketball team based in the Philippines playing in various domestic tournaments.
 The team won four championships in the Republica Cup in 2013, 2014, 2016 and 2018.

 The team represented the Philippines when they participated in the 2016 William Jones Cup in Taiwan, their first international tournament which they won with a sweep bearing a record of 8–0.

 They have competed in the Dubai International Basketball Championship participating in the 2017, 2019, 2020 editions.
 They became the first team based outside the Middle East to win the Dubai tournament in the 2020 edition.
 The squad was also the Philippine representative in the 2019 William Jones Cup.

 Mighty Sports is the athletic arm of sportswear manufacturing company Mighty Sports Apparel and Accessories, Inc.

 Competitive record

 Republica Cup

 Mighty Sports became first known to basketball fans in minor basketball leagues such as the Republica Cup (an invitational basketball tournament held in Malolos, Bulacan as part of the commemoration of the First Philippine Republic, known as the Malolos Convention).
 It also sponsored the Adamson Falcons men's basketball team and the Bulacan State University Golden Gears men's basketball team in the Filsports Basketball Association, and the Philippine Dragon Boat Team.

 In 2014, the team, led by former PBA player Kenneth Duremdes and Kris Rosales, bagged the second Republica Cup title, after winning the finals game against Malolos Republica, 86–84.
 One year later, the team did not make it to the finals after losing the semifinals match against AMA University.

 On February 4, 2016, Mighty Sports, now-led by former UAAP MVP Kiefer Ravena, successfully reclaimed the Republica Cup championship, beating Hobe Mackway Travel in the finals game, 85–82.
 In addition, Bright Akhuetie was named as the Tournament MVP.